ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 4. Click on **Add Domain** and enter your domain url.
 5. Application **Overview** -> **Edit Routes** -> **Choose your domain**.

-## Map the custom domain to the Bluemix system domain
+## Map the custom domain to the IBM Cloud system domain
 {: #map_domain}

-Map the custom domain name to the secure endpoint for the US Bluemix region where your application is running.
+Map the custom domain name to the secure endpoint for the IBM Cloud region where your application is running.

 1. Set up a 'CNAME' record for the custom domain name on your DNS server.
 Steps for setting up the CNAME record vary depending on your DNS provider.
 For example, if you are using GoDaddy, you follow the [Domains Help ![External link icon](https://console.bluemix.net/docs/api/content/icons/launch-glyph.svg?lang=en)](https://www.godaddy.com/help/add-a-cname-record-19236)guidance from GoDaddy.
 2. Set the CNAME record to the US-South endpoint. `secure.us-south.bluemix.net`